ALL-YUEKE/TSE-Github/README.md

-# ICSE25_github
+# TSE "Understanding GitHub Impersonation and Exploring Automated Authorship Attribution"
-The repository for submission ICSE 2025
+The repository for submission to TSE

 ### For the Quantitative Analysis Section:
 - **Quantitative_script**: